 Meaning of Numbers: The Number 19

-The number 19, which is the combining of 10 and 9, usually denotes God's perfect order concerning his judgment in the Bible.
-The names Job and Eve, if we substitute letters for numbers, add up to nineteen.
+The meaning of 19, which is the combining of 10 and 9, revolves around God's perfect order concerning his judgment in the Bible.
+The names Job and Eve, if we substitute letters for numbers, add up to 19.

-What is the meaning of 19 concerning Israel?
-The Israelite kingdom split into two pieces after the death of Solomon.
+How is 19 related to Israel?
+The united Israelite kingdom split into two pieces after the death of Solomon.
 The piece referred to as Israel, or the Northern Ten Tribes, had Jeroboam as their first king (930 to 909 B.C.).
 Judah's first king, after the split, was Solomon's son Rehoboam (930 to 913 B.C.).